SteeltoeOSS/Documentation/docs/connectors/microsoft-sql-server.md

 }
 ```

->NOTE: The preceding code does not create a database or a table or insert data.
+>The preceding code does not create a database or a table or insert data.
 As written, it fails unless you create the database, table, and data ahead of time.

 ### Add DbContext